jacebenson/cedar/docs/docs/webhooks.md

 That is, you need to **verify your incoming webhooks**.

-## Verifying Webhooks with RedwoodJS Made Easy
+## Verifying Webhooks with CedarJS Made Easy

-The RedwoodJS [`api/webhooks` package](https://github.com/cedarjs/cedar/blob/main/packages/api/src/webhooks/index.ts) makes it easy to receive and verify incoming webhooks by implementing many of the most commonly used Webhook signature verifiers.
+The CedarJS [`api/webhooks` package](https://github.com/cedarjs/cedar/blob/main/packages/api/src/webhooks/index.ts) makes it easy to receive and verify incoming webhooks by implementing many of the most commonly used Webhook signature verifiers.

 ### Webhook Verification